-Your eye may itch or feel sore for a few days after.
-It’s also common to have some fluid discharge.
-You might also find it hard to see well in bright light.
+For a few days after surgery, your eye may itch or feel sore.
+During this time, you may also have some tearing and find it hard to see well in bright light.

 Your doctor will give you eyedrops to prevent infection.
 You'll need to take it easy for a few days.
 Driving will be off-limits, and you shouldn't bend over, pick up heavy things, or put any pressure on your eye.

-For the first week, your doctor will likely recommend sleeping in an eye shield.
-This will protect the site of your surgery so your eye can heal.
-If you’re in pain or feel your eye isn’t healing like it should, tell your doctor right away.
+For the first week, your doctor will likely suggest you wear an eye shield while you sleep.
+This protects the site of your surgery so your eye can heal.
+If you're in pain or you feel your eye isn't healing like it should, tell your doctor right away.